kids-first/kf-somatic-workflow/README.md

 value will be defaulted to 0.
 In either case, the user can override the defaults simply by providing their own value for `lancet_padding` in the inputs.

-The `wgs_or_wxs` flag also plays an integral role in the use of intervals throughout the pipeline.
+The `wgs_or_wxs` flag also plays an integral role in the preparation of intervals throughout the pipeline.

 ### Calling Intervals, in short